-4. PROCEDURE FOR DEALING WITH COMPLAINTS
+4 PROCEDURE FOR DEALING WITH COMPLAINTS

-The working/study environment encompasses a range of diverse people who must all coexist and are co-dependent on each other.
-Whilst the way in which a person behaves and interacts with other people is something which is very personal to them, no member of staff or student is working entirely on their own, and it is incumbent on each individual to treat others reasonably.

-It is usually most productive if incidents of unacceptable behaviour are dealt with firmly but informally whenever possible.

-Anyone who finds themselves in a situation of apparent harassment or bullying is advised to keep a record of the incident(s), to seek support and information from an appropriate person (for a list of people trained for this purpose, see HR pages of the College intranet).
-The Contact will provide support and information on the best possible way forward in dealing with the problem, and can be consulted at any stage during this process.
-Taking advice does not oblige the individual to take any action, but it does provide an opportunity to discuss their perception of events and the effects of these and to consider the options available:
+- 4.1 The working/study environment encompasses a range of diverse people who must all co-exist and are co-dependent on each other.
+Whilst the way in which a person behaves and interacts with other people is something which is very personal to them, no employee or student is working entirely on their own, and it is incumbent on each individual to treat others reasonably.
+It is usually most productive if incidents of unacceptable behaviour are dealt with firmly but informally whenever possible. - Anyone who finds themselves in a situation of apparent harassment or bullying is advised to keep a record of the incident(s), to seek support and information from an appropriate person (for a list of Harassment Advisors, trained for this purpose, see the HR pages of the College intranet).
+The advisor will provide support and information on the best possible way forward in dealing with the problem, and can be consulted at any stage during this process.
+Taking advice does not oblige the individual to take any action, but it does provide an opportunity to discuss their perception of events and the effects of these and to consider the options available: - To do nothing at this stage; or - To try and deal with it informally personally, either (i) alone or (ii) accompanied; or

-- To do nothing at this stage; or - To try and deal with it informally personally, either (i) alone or (ii) accompanied; or - To try and resolve it informally through a facilitated approach involving a third party conciliator/mediator1; - To bring a formal complaint (either because an informal approach has been tried but proven unsuccessful, or the alleged incident may be so serious that informal resolution is inappropriate) (see Section 4.3).
+- To try and resolve it informally through a facilitated approach involving a third party conciliator/mediator1; - To bring a formal complaint (either because an informal approach has been tried but proven unsuccessful, or the alleged incident may be so serious that informal resolution is inappropriate) (see Section 7). - 4.3 In any event, the complainant should keep a written note of the incident(s).
+This should detail the particular behaviour(s) encountered; dates, times and any witnesses; their feelings and/or responses at the time, as appropriate.